 - Proof of identity;

 - Proof of residence;

-- Verification by the applicant for applying for allotment of DIN in Form DIR-4; and
+- Verification of the applicant for applying for allotment of DIN in Form DIR-4; and

 - Specimen signature duly verified.

-In the process of applying DIN, all supporting documents including photograph should be certified by the Indian Embassy or a notary in the home country of the applicant or by the Managing Director / CEO / Company Secretary of the company registered in India, in which applicant is a director.
-If a foreign director has a valid multiple entry Indian visa or Person of Indian Origin card or Overseas Citizen of India card, then the attestation could also be done by Public Notary / Gazetted Officer in India or a practicing chartered accountant/company secretary/cost accountant.
+In the process of application of DIN, all supporting documents including photograph should be certified by the Indian Embassy or a notary in the home country of the applicant or by the Managing Director or CEO or Company Secretary of the company registered in India, in which applicant is a director.
+If a foreign director is having a valid multiple entry Indian VISA or Person of Indian Origin card or Overseas Citizen of India card, then the attestation can also be done by Public Notary or Gazetted Officer in India or a practicing chartered accountant or company secretary or cost accountant.

 Flexibilities in incorporation

-Presence of foreign director is not required in India while company is being incorporated
+Presence of the foreign director in India is not necessary while the company is being incorporated.

-As one of the director shall be Indian resident, this will not create any disadvantage for you as a foreign director because you can still keep the maximum shareholding for yourself.
+As one of the directors shall be an Indian resident, this will not create any disadvantage for you as a foreign director because you can still keep the maximum shareholding for yourself.